 Today: Images from Sears Online Website 2013

-Today it is very difficult to go to a large retailer and find a product that is made in a way that we would call ethical or human friendly.
-Global outsourcing has made it much easier for companies big and small to find the cheapest manufacturers possible, with no regard to the long-term effect those decisions have on the economy or the workers who are being exploited.
-This is what has made American mass-market fashion so cheap.
-Just think, most people would rather throw out a stained t-shirt rather than try to clean it.
+Today it is very difficult to go to a large retailer and find a product that is made in a way that we would call ethical or human-friendly - especially if you are shopping fast fashion.
+Many “fast fashion” brands these days also partake in green washing, making you think you're getting an environmentally or "human-friendly" product when in fact you aren't.
+Global outsourcing has made it much easier for companies big and small to find the cheapest manufacturers possible, with no regard to the long-term effect those decisions have on the economy, the workers who are being exploited or the environment.
+It is what has made American mass-market fashion so cheap (fast fashion).
+Just think - most people would rather throw out a stained t-shirt rather than try to clean it (or even repurpose it).

-Fashion has now become too cheap, at the expense of people’s lives – in China, in Bangladesh, and even in the US.
+Literally.
+Fashion is too cheap, at the expense of people’s lives – in China, in Bangladesh, and even in the US.
 Do we need or even wear all the garments in our closet?
-I personally believe in having a small collection of ethically- made, versatile fashions that provide living wages for those who are in most need.
+I personally believe in having a small collection of ethically-made, versatile garments that provide living wages for those who are in most need.
 There is nothing better than telling someone a unique story of where your outfit came from.
-We should not be ashamed of our clothing.
-We have the power to decide what we buy, so let’s support those working toward a better world!
+We should not be afraid to shop seasonally, but we should consider where and how we shop, and what brands we support.

 YOU have the power to decide what you buy, so support those working toward a better world.
 Because if you don’t, what are you leaving behind for the generations that will come after you?